py2many/py2many/README.md

 This one won't compile.
 All unknown types are labeled.
 T stands for Type, RT is for Return Type and ST is for Struct Type.
 Ordering them this way enables you finding and replacing them in the future.

+## Monkeytype

-Also Python 3.5 type hints inside function declaration can be transpiled:
+Python 3.5+ type annotations can be transpiled:
 ```python
 def cut(apple: Fruit, knife: Tool) -> Slice:
 ```